Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 - ► Connectivity Suite: Monitor your cook from a phone or tablet over Bluetooth.
 Extend your range Using MEATER Link WiFi and MEATER Cloud to use Alexa and monitor your cook from a computer.

-Remove the turkey from the electric smoker and let it rest for about 30-45 minutes uncovered on a cutting board before carving and serving so that the juice stays in the meat where you want it.
+Remove the turkey from the electric smoker (or oven if you crisped up the skin) and let it rest for about 30-45 minutes uncovered on a cutting board before carving and serving so that the juice stays in the meat where you want it.

 First pull the leg and thigh away from the rest of the bird and cut at the thigh joint.
 Repeat on the other side.